charder001/web-design-1920/README.md

 ![68747470733a2f2f692e7974696d672e636f6d2f76692f385632357970685645496f2f6d617872657364656661756c742e6a7067](https://user-images.githubusercontent.com/43436118/80985602-bc2e9d00-8e2f-11ea-9db6-6d91effe1fad.jpg)
 [Credit - UCD16 - Interview with Marijn Meijles](https://www.youtube.com/watch?v=8V25yphVEIo)

+Marijn describes himself as driven, energetic, analytic and hates people that don't think.

 During my 3 prototype test sessions i got to know Marijn as a friendly, witty, intelligent guy who happens to have a motor deficiency, which makes it harder for him to use a keyboard or mouse.
 He is also a massive nerd and metalhead, so there are plenty of options to create something awesome!
 Here are some of my notes from my test sessions about Marijn and how he interacts with his macbook

 * Shortcut keys to reduce amount of actions, repeated actions can strain Marijn